NortekSupport/nucleus_driver/nucleus_driver/README.md

 The getall data corresponding with the specified file will also be downloaded as part of these downloads.

-In both the Nucleus measuement data and DVL diagnostics data download the arguments "fid", "sa" and "length" are used.
+In both the Nucleus measurement data and DVL diagnostics data download the arguments "fid", "sa" and "length" are used.
 "fid" is the id of the file to be downloaded.
 "sa" is the start byte in the file from where you want to download data, with a minimum value of 1.
 "length" is the length in bytes from "sa" of data you wish to download.
-All of these arguments are optional, omitting "fid" results in download ing the latest file, omitting "sa" results in downloading from the start of the file, and omitting "length" results in download until the end of the file.
+All of these arguments are optional, omitting "fid" results in downloading the latest file, omitting "sa" results in downloading from the start of the file, and omitting "length" results in download until the end of the file.